rs239/schema/docs/source/overview.rst

 Schema is designed for single-cell assays where multiple modalities have been *simultaneously* measured for each cell.
-For example, this could be simultaneously-asayed scRNA-seq and scATAC-seq data, or a spatial-transcriptomics dataset (e.g. 10x Visium, Slideseq or STARmap).
+For example, this could be simultaneously-asayed ("paired") scRNA-seq and scATAC-seq data, or a spatial-transcriptomics dataset (e.g. 10x Visium, Slideseq or STARmap).
 Schema can also be used with just a scRNA-seq dataset where some per-cell metadata is available (e.g., cell age, donor information, batch